Frequently Asked Questions

 What is considered "reasonable" follow up?

 Reasonable means that Joey shouldn’t have to write you a fifty page novel to respond to your e-mail.
 Follow up is limited to things related to your session and even then some things may be outside of what can be done via e-mail.
 There are some things that are more challenging to discuss via e-mail.
-On a case by case basis, you may either need to book another session or a short check in session.

 For fighting cats: we do not do these situations entirely via e-mail.
-There are light things we can tweak, but you will need to follow up on a regular basis.
+There are things we can tweak, but you will need to follow up on a regular basis.

 How long will it take to see results?